 This endpoint lists all objects in an engine that are syncable and can be exported.
-Any object which can be exported, can be imported into another engine.
+Any object which can be exported can be imported into another engine.
 The endpoint takes an optional parameter to filter by a specific object type.
-Each object is listed with its revision\hash.
-Note that if a syncable object depends on a non-syncable object (i.e. DOMAIN using a mapping algorithm), it will say so in the "revisionHash" attribute, and will not be exportable.
+Each object is listed with its revision_hash.
+Note that if a syncable object depends on a non-syncable object (e.g. DOMAIN using a mapping algorithm), it will say so in the "revisionHash" attribute, and will not be exportable.

-Example CURL command using the object\type parameter to only retrieve the list of LOOKUP algorithm objects:
+Example CURL command using the object_type parameter to only retrieve the list of LOOKUP algorithm objects: